mercury2269/book-notes/content/posts/atomic-habits.md

 > When nothing seems to help, I go and look at a stonecutter hammering away at his rock, perhaps a hundred times without as much as a crack showing in it.
 Yet at the hundred and first blow it will split in two, and I know it was not that last blow that did it - but all that had gone before. - Jacob Riis

 Goals are about the results you want to achieve.
 Systems are about the process that lead to those results. **If you want better results, then forget about setting goals.
 Focus on your system instead.**

+When you solve problems at the results level, you only solve them temporarily.
+In order to improve for good, you need to solve problems at the systems level.
+Fix the inputs and the outputs fix themselves.

+The purpose of setting goals is to win the game.
+The purpose of building systems is to continue playing the game.
+True long-term thinking is goal-less thinking.
+It's not about any single accomplishment.
+Ultimately, it is your commitment to the _process_ that will determine your _progress_.

+You might start a habit because of motivation, but the only reason you'll stick with one is that it becomes part of your identity.

+The goal is not to read a book, the goal is to become a reader.

+Every action you take is a vote for the type of person you wish to become.

+The most practical way to change who you are is to change what you do.

+* Each time you encourage your employees, you are a leader.

+New identifies require new evidence.
+If you keep casting the same votes you've always cast, you're going to get the same results you've always had.
+If nothing changes, nothing is going to change.
+It is a simple two-step process.

+1. Decide the type of person you want to be.
+2. Prove it to yourself with small wins.

+Ask yourself, "Who is the type of person that could get the outcome I want?"

+Habits are not about having something.
+They are about _becoming_ someone.

+... the cue triggers a craving, which motivates a response, which provides a reward, which satisfies the craving and, ultimately, becomes associated with the cue.
+Together, these four steps form a neurological feedback loop - cue, craving, response, reward;

+You need to be aware of your habits before you can change them.

+Pointing-and-Calling raises your level of awareness from non-conscious habit to a more conscious level by verbalizing your actions.

+The Habit  Scorecard is a simple exercise you can use to become more aware of your behavior.